Frederick, Prince of Wales: Arms

 Between his creation as Duke of Edinburgh in 1726 and his creation as Prince of Wales, he bore the arms of the kingdom, differentiated by a label argent of three points, the centre point bearing a cross gules.
 As Prince of Wales, the difference changed to simply a label argent of three points.
-Frederick never succeeded his father as Treasurer of the Holy Roman Empire and so the red escutcheon in the centre of his Hanover quarter is empty.
+Frederick never succeeded his father as Arch-Treasurer of the Holy Roman Empire and so the red escutcheon in the centre of his Hanover quarter is empty.